Guanran928/flake/README.md

 ## Structure

+Any directory or file that is prefixed with an `_` (underscore) means that the whole directory/file is unused in this repository.

 ```
  .
-│   # Darwin configuration is not actively maintained and sometimes it might break.
+│   # Darwin configuration is not actively maintained and sometimes it might
+│   # break.
 ├── 󱂵 home
 ├──  darwin
 ├──  nixos
 │  ├──  modules
 │  └──  profiles
 │
 ├──  hosts
 ├──  flake.nix
 ├──  flake.lock